 Special needs students may be harder to motivate as compared to their counterparts.
 You should, however, convince the interviewer that you are up to the task and can motivate them.
-Be sure to mention several activities that one can use to motivate these students.
+Be sure to mention several activities one can use to motivate these students.

 Motivated students perform well.
 To help my students persevere with challenging assignments, I increase their interest in different activities, offer appropriate rewards and reinforcements, and make positive changes to their learning environment.
 I may also analyze various tasks to identify areas that need my concern before dealing with them.

 These are the commonest questions in special education teacher interview questions and answers.
-Make sure that you answer them confidently and show the interviewer that you are highly experienced.
+Make sure you answer them confidently and show the interviewer that you are highly experienced.
 Also, work on your interview skills, body language, and posture.